jhhung/EARRINGS/README.md

 ## Information

-EARRINGS is the successor of [PEAT](https://github.com/jhhung/PEAT), and PEAT would be no longer depelop anymore.
+EARRINGS is the successor of [PEAT](https://github.com/jhhung/PEAT), and [PEAT](https://github.com/jhhung/PEAT) would be no longer depelop anymore.

 In single-end mode, EARRING borrow [skewer](https://github.com/relipmoc/skewer)'s help to do trimming after auto-detecting most possible adapter.

 ## Requirement

-- [g++-8](https://gcc.gnu.org/gcc-8/) and cmake [3.10.0](https://cmake.org/download/) or higher to build EARRINGS
+- [g++-8](https://gcc.gnu.org/gcc-8/) and [cmake 3.10.0](https://cmake.org/download/) or higher to build EARRINGS
-- python3.7 or higher to run benchmarking
+- python3.7 or higher to run simulation and benchmarking
+- numpy package to run simulation and benchmarking

 ## Build